ShivangVora1206/Portfolio-App/docker_references.md

 Example:
 #### `docker run -p 3000:3000 shivang-vora-portfolio:1.0.1`

------------- These were the steps required for a basic docker based implemetation of creating a dockerfile, building an image and run a container -------------
+------------ These were the steps required for a basic docker based implemetation to create a dockerfile, build an image and run a container -------------

 ### Pushing an image to Docker Hub